 Programs for Engineering PhD Students:

-There are currently no Penn Engineering sponsored summer opportunities for PhD students in summer of 2014.
+There are currently no Penn Engineering sponsored summer opportunities for PhD students.
 Previous programs include:

 Transatlantic Excellence in Engineering Research Exchange (EU countries)